gSchool/ada-pre-course/01-day01/01-workflow/01-workflow.md

 There are a variety of keyboard combinations and commands you can use when using the terminal.

+You can even write programs to automate the terminal and thus the operating system, which is called **shell programming**.

 ### The Mac Keyboard

 Macs have a number of special keys which are a little different from Windows.
 You can read more about it on [keyshorts.com](https://keyshorts.com/blogs/blog/41999105-the-ultimate-guide-to-macbook-keyboard).
 The control, alt/option and command keys are used for a variety of shortcuts in the terminal.